 - Noisy chicks are unhappy chicks.

 - Put safety first.
-There are many, much safer alternatives to heat lamps including this radiant heat unit and this one.
+There are many, much safer alternatives to heat lamps including this radiant heat unit.
 If that means putting an oil-filled space heater in a small bathroom for the first few days after bringing 2 day old chicks home, do that.
 Aim to provide only as much warmth as they indicate is needed by their behavior. (see videos of happy and unhappy chicks below)

 This video shows Mabel getting her chicks to obey her for their own safety.